hesampakdaman/baby-rudin/exercises.typ

 === Exercise 15
 #quote(block:true)[Show that Theorem 2.36 and its Corollary become false (in $reals$, for example) if the word "compact" is replaced by "closed" or by "bounded."]

 We first show that "compact" cannot be replaced by closed.
-Consider the set of all natural numbers starting from the positive integer $n$
+Consider the set of natural numbers starting from the positive integer $n$ and beyond

 $ E_n = {n, n+1, n+2, dots}. $